An Information-Theoretic Analysis of Thompson Sampling for Logistic Bandits: Thompson Sampling and the Information Ratio

 An elegant algorithm for solving bandit problems is the \emph{Thompson Sampling} algorithm.
 It works by randomly selecting actions according to their posterior probability of being optimal.
-More specifically, at each time step $t \in \{1, \ldots, T\}$, the agent samples a parameter estimate $\hat{\Theta}_t$ from the posterior distribution conditioned on the history $H^t$ and selects the action that is optimal for the sampled parameter estimate, $A_t = \pi^\star(\hat{\Theta}_t)$.
-The pseudocode for TS is given in Algorithm~\ref{alg:Thompson_Sampling}.
+More specifically, at each time step $t \in \{1, \ldots, T\}$, the agent samples a parameter estimate $\hat{\Theta}_t$ from the posterior distribution conditioned on the history $H^t$ and selects the action that is optimal for the sampled parameter estimate, $A_t = \pi_\star(\hat{\Theta}_t)$.
+The pseudocode for the algorithm is given in Algorithm~\ref{alg:Thompson_Sampling}.

-Studying the regret of TS in bandit problems,~\citet{russo_information-theoretic_2015} introduced a key quantity to the analysis, the \emph{information ratio} defined as the following random variable:
+Studying the regret of Thompson Sampling,~\citet{russo_information-theoretic_2015} introduced a key quantity to the analysis, the \emph{information ratio} defined as the following random variable:

-This ratio measures the trade-off between minimizing the current squared regret and gathering information about the optimal action.
-Russo and Van Roy use this concept to provide a general regret bound that depends on the time horizon $T$, the entropy of the prior distribution of $A^\star$, and an algorithm- and problem-dependent upper bound $\Gamma$ on the average expected information ratio~\citep[Proposition 1]{russo_information-theoretic_2015}.
+This ratio measures the trade-off between minimizing the current squared regret and gathering information about the optimal action; a small ratio indicating that a substantial gain of information about the optimal action compensated for any significant regret.~\citet{russo_information-theoretic_2015} use this concept to provide a general regret bound in $O(\sqrt{\Gamma T \ent(A^\star)})$, that depends on the time horizon $T$, the prior entropy of the optimal action $\ent(A^\star)$, and an algorithm- and problem-dependent upper bound on the average expected information ratio $\Gamma$.\\

-A limitation of this approach is that the prior entropy of the optimal action, $\ent(A^\star)$, can grow arbitrarily large with the number of actions or get infinite if the action space is continuous.
-We address this issue with~\Cref{thm:quantized_bound}, where we propose a regret bound that depends instead on the entropy of $\Theta_\varepsilon$, a quantized version of the parameter $\Theta$.
-The quantized parameter, defined in~\Cref{def:quantized_parameter}, is obtained by setting $\Theta_\varepsilon$ as the closest approximation for $\Theta$ on an $\varepsilon$-net for the metric space $(\cO,\rho)$.
+A limitation of this approach is that the prior entropy of the optimal action, $\ent(A^\star)$, can grow arbitrarily large with the number of actions and gets infinite with continuous action space.
+We address this issue in~\Cref{thm:quantized_bound}, where we propose a regret bound depending instead on the entropy of a quantization of the parameter $\Theta$ at scale $\epsilon>0$.